beans816/atomic-primes/README.md

 Goldbach's comet also shows an obvious pattern that looks like the upper right side of a hyperbola.
 This means that the sums of primes can be predicted!
 It would also give a valid reason of why the greek mathematicians were so obsessed with hyperbolas and primes.

 ![image](https://user-images.githubusercontent.com/22084147/232313289-abfe39ab-b15c-4348-a085-53bbc38971cb.png)

+Solving this problem is still a work in progress, I have not even completed a single book on lisp yet.
+But I am working on this when I get bored of the book.
+To see my progress through the book please see https://github.com/beans816/learning-lisp

+Thank you :) !